breakds/monster-avengers/README.md

 ## License

-All the code in this project is under the MIT License.
+All the codes in this project are under the MIT License.